On a mission to save whale sharks

 Whale sharks are the world's largest fish, and are classified as endangered.
 In India, their survival has been put at risk by hunting or being caught in fishing nets.

-The BBC meets one man who has rescued more than 500 whale sharks.
+BBC Gujarati meets one man who has rescued more than 500 whale sharks.

 -